Porter County in World War ICasualties of World War I from Porter County . . . .

 Death: July 5, 1918, in France

-France in March 1921); tombstone simply states "GABLE" (no given name inscribed)
+Cemetery, Valparaiso, Porter County, Indiana.
+Tombstone simply states "GABLE" (no given name inscribed)

-and includes an American Legion Memorial Plaque
+and includes an American Legion memorial plaque.

 Rank and Service Unit: Private, Company L, Indiana National Guard; later

-assigned to Company A, 151st Infantry
+assigned to Company A, 151st Infantry, United States Army

 Cause of Death: Wounds Received in Action